nonas/debian-clang/README.md

-# Tests building debian debian with Clang
+# Tests building packages debian with Clang

 See [this wiki page](https://github.com/nonas/debian-clang/wiki/Building-Debian-with-Clang:-tests) to see how to setup a sbuild chroot.